rdkcentral/rdkservices/Bluetooth/doc/BluetoothPlugin.md

 <a name="method.getConnectedDevices"></a>
 ## *getConnectedDevices <sup>method</sup>*

 Returns a list of devices connected to this device.

+### Events

+  No events are triggered. .

 ### Parameters